scikit-rt/scikit-rt/README.md

 ### Package installation

-Installation via a minconda environment is recommended.
+Installation inside a minconda environment is recommended.
 If not using miniconda, ensure that you have at least python 3.8 and [pip](https://pypi.org/project/pip/).

 #### 1. Miniconda setup (recommended)